r7-labs/R7.Epsilon/README.md

 - Optionally replace `Global.asax` file in the application root folder with one shipped alongside skin install package (this will enable more advanced `VaryByCustom` cache options for skin controls - by PortalId, by UserRoles).

-## Troubleshoting DNN 8/9
+## Banner skinobject support for DNN 8/9

 The skin currently uses `~/admin/Skins/banner.ascx` skinobject, which was removed from DNN install since version v8.0.0.
 Moreover, during upgrade from DNN 7 to DNN 8/9, the *Vendors* and *Banners* modules will be removed, so remaining banner skinobject will stop working as it cannot reference required things (namely, `BannerController` class) anymore.

-This if you installing *R7.Epsilon* skin on a DNN 8/9 (or upgrading website with *R7.Epsilon* skin used) - you will experience a skin crash.

-If you don't need banners functionality, then the most simple way to fix it is to remove the `<%@ Register TagPrefix="dnn" TagName="BANNER" Src="~/Admin/Skins/Banner.ascx" %>` and `<dnn:BANNER id="dnnBanner1" runat="server" ... />` lines from all `.ascx` files in the `~/Portals/_default/Skins/R7.Epsilon` folder.
+As a workaround, skin will try to load `~/admin/Skins/banner.ascx` dynamically, logging error message of HOST_ALERT type in case of failure.
+If you don't need banners functionality, just ignore this message.

-If you'd like to enable banners functionality:
+In case you'd like to enable banners functionality:

 1. Download and install [fixed Dnn.Vendors](https://github.com/roman-yagodin/DNN.Vendors/releases/tag/v8.0.0-update.1) package.